MCP Server

 Available tools

-The MCP server exposes three tools.
+The MCP server exposes seven tools.
 These mirror a subset of the Gateway Plugin tools with MCP-native input schemas (Zod-based).

 execute